lagoon-webtile.jpg

 Narrabeen Lagoon naturally opens and closes to the ocean depending on how much sand has accumulated in the entrance and how much rain we’ve had.
 During the last 7 years the volume of sand at the northern end of Collaroy-Narrabeen Beach has significantly increased to the point where North Narrabeen is the widest it has been for decades.
 The sand drift cycles (long-shore drift) have pushed more sand in front of the entrance and there hasn’t been sufficient rainfall to clear it.

-Council has two main methods of managing the entrance.
+Council has two main methods of managing the entrance: mechanical break outs and entrance clearance.

-Once the lagoon has closed, Council can undertake a mechanical break out where a channel is formed using an excavator allowing the lagoon to drain out to the ocean.
-In order for a break out to be successful, the water level in the lagoon needs to be rising to at least 1 metre higher than mean sea level with significant rainfall occurring or forecast otherwise the flow in from the ocean on high tide overcomes the outflow from the lagoon and it closes again.
+If the lagoon has closed and there is potential flooding forecast, Council can undertake a mechanical break out where a channel is formed using an excavator, allowing the lagoon to drain out to the ocean.
+Break outs are more likely to be successful when the water level in the lagoon is at least 1 metre higher than mean sea level, with significant rainfall occurring or forecast.
+Otherwise the inflow from the ocean on high tide overcomes the outflow from the lagoon and it closes again.

-The second management action is an entrance clearance where a large amount of sand is excavated from the entrance area; from west of Ocean Street Bridge to the ocean, and transported back to Collaroy-Narrabeen beach.
-This ensures the entrance is not constricted with sand for a number of years and tends to keep the lagoon open (depending again on ocean and rainfall conditions).
-This occurs every few years and takes a few months to complete.
-This is a long term management option and requires significant planning and funding.
-It was last completed in December 2021 and prior to that in December 2018.
+The second management action is an entrance clearance where a large amount of sand is excavated from the entrance area, from the shoal west Ocean Street Bridge through to the ocean, and transported back to Collaroy-Narrabeen beach.
+This reduces the sand constriction in the entrance and helps to keep the lagoon open for a number of years (depending on ocean and rainfall conditions).

-Council monitors the water level and lagoon entrance conditions through site inspections and digital water level recorders, which are publicly available at Northern Beaches Flood Information Network.
+Council monitors the water level and lagoon entrance conditions through site inspections and digital water level recorders, which are publicly available through Manly Hydraulics Laboratory.

 Once water levels are high enough and rain is forecast, a mechanical breakout can be undertaken in line with mechanical breakout guidelines.
 In most cases this will allow the lagoon to drain and reduce the risk of flooding.
 In heavy weather conditions however, many properties may be prone to flooding even when the entrance is open because:

-• The volume of water flowing down from the catchment can be greater than what can leave the entrance
+• The volume of water flowing down from the catchment can be held back by high ocean levels

 • Some properties are very low lying